Vis4Sense/student-projects/2023-2024/llm-trading.md

    - try Azure openai chatgpt
    - find a better evaluation method
    - use whole dataset with GPU

+Kai
+- forward Xiruo the emails about PC to run LLM

 # 11 Dec 2023